HarperDB/documentation/docs/developers/operations-api/components.md

 * operation _(required)_ - must always be `add_component`
 * project _(required)_ - the name of the project you wish to create
-* replicated _(optional)_ - if true, HarperDB will replicate the component to all nodes in the cluster.
+* replicated _(optional)_ - if true, Harper will replicate the component to all nodes in the cluster.
 Must be a boolean.

 ### Body